untitledbot/untitled-bot/rs/README.md

 # Profile Backgrounds

-Profile backgrounds are available to people who make meaningful contributions to untitled-bot.

-A meaningful contribution is a new command, exploit or bad bug fixes, or optimization.

-New commands and bug fixes apply to issues as well as pull requests.

-Please contact me by joining the official Discord server if you have contributed and want your own background.
+Please contact me by joining the official Discord server if you want your own background.
-You will need to have your GitHub integrated with Discord first.

 Note: the custom background must fit or be scaled to 800x300 pixels, and must not include any copyrighted, explicit, or illegal material.
 Nothing that could get me or anyone else in